Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 **Other Industrial Applications and Use Cases of Agentic AI (To be in Watchlist for 2025):**

-**1. Predictive Maintenance Agent:** (It Can Be Commercialized Easily)
+**1. Predictive Maintenance Agent:** (A commercially viable solution)

 Consumes sensor logs from turbines, transformers, or imaging CT/MRI healthcare machines.
 Predicts failure using temporal models (e.g., transformer oil analytics + vibration + image logs + Sensor + temperature).
 Alert customers and field on time without any human interventions involved.

-**2. Digital Twin Control Agent** (concept of digital twins has already seen heavy investment and mainstream adoption in the past, this agent focuses on a fresh angle: **simulating what-if scenarios**)
+**2. Digital Twin Control Agent** (Concept of digital twins has already seen heavy investment and mainstream adoption in the past, this agent focuses on a fresh angle: **simulating what-if scenarios**)

 Simulates physical assets (gas turbines, wind farms, healthcare equipments) to test **what-if scenarios** for performance tuning, lifetime extension, or policy compliance.
 Auto identify the root casue and fix the product issues.

 Data Readiness & QA Agent: Evaluates data pipelines, spots data drift, missingness, schema violations, and alerts teams before models fail downstream.

-**3. Auto-Dashboarding Agent** (Under-estimated Idea, but has great potential in Business Intelligence World, if successful it will be helpful for atleast 1M+ BI developers in the below pyramid)
+**3. Auto-Dashboarding Agent** (Under-estimated Idea, but has great potential in Business Intelligence World, if successful it will be helpful for atleast 1M+ BI developers and users in the below pyramid)

 Connects to Snowflake/Databricks/DataLake, builds dynamic BI dashboards with natural language prompts, including forecasting and anomaly explanations.
 And, do a better predictions/forecasting for commercial team.